By Kellie Lindsay, Plastic Free Places Program Manager

 3. The packaging industry is largely unregulated, and many operators cleverly design plastic products to look ‘eco’, and use misleading terminology to capitalise on the green market.
 Businesses often buy into this even with the best advice.
 Composting standards are confusing and there is little understanding of what these are, or what they mean.

 4. Alternative packaging can be overwhelming and it can be hard for a business to identify alternatives that meet their exact needs.
 Often they don’t know where to start, they get the wrong products and give up, or they make some changes but simply become overwhelmed with the process.

 Self-directed programs do not overcome these barriers, even with the best advice and resources.
 Each business is different so there is no one size fits all approach, general advice isn't enough to help a business find alternatives that suit their needs.
 On top of that, changes in the packaging industry happen so frequently that resources become out of date quickly and become dead ends for businesses if they are not kept up to date.

-As a result of all this, 80% of businesses who try, get it wrong
+As a result of all this, over 80% of businesses who try, get it wrong

 This isn’t an exaggeration.
 Many businesses join our program and tell us they are already plastic free.
 When we visit them, most (at least 80%, no matter which community we are working in) are still using plastic and don't realise.
 Some examples:

 ● One café was using a 'biodegradable' spoon made from polystyrene that their supplier claimed was made from plants.
 Product information wasn’t readily available.